 3. Toxic shock syndrome (TSS)

-- Smell: very unpleasant, but vaginal odour is a minor symptom in the context of TSS
+Vaginal odour: very unpleasant, but odour is generally a minor symptom

 Toxic shock syndrome has become a very rare illness – it was often caused by high-absorbency tampons.
 ‘If this bacteria enters your system, you get very sick very quickly.
 You’ll get a high fever, blood pressure changes and possibly a rash and diarrhoea or vomiting, and you might feel faint,’ says Dr Rosén.